 Investments in Malaysia

-There are no FEA restrictions and the Malaysian markets are easily accessible by global investors.
-There is free mobility of inflow and outflow of capital for investments in Malaysia.
+The Malaysian markets are easily accessible by global investors,with free mobility of inflow and outflow of capital for investments in Malaysia.

-- They are free to remit out divestment proceeds, profits, dividends or any income arising from these investments in Malaysia.
+Non-residents are free to remit out divestment proceeds, profits, dividends or any income arising from these investments in Malaysia as long as the funds are repatriated in foreign currency.

-There are no restrictions for the non-residents to convert foreign currency to ringgit or vice versa, with licensed onshore banks, for the purchase of ringgit assets or for repatriation of funds arising from these ringgit investments.
-Non-residents are also allowed to undertake the settlement of ringgit investments through appointed overseas banks which are within the same banking group of banks with presence in Malaysia.
+There are no restrictions for the non-residents to convert foreign currency into ringgit or vice versa, with licensed onshore banks, other than licensed International Islamic banks, for the purchase of ringgit assets or for repatriation in foreign currency of funds arising from these ringgit investments.
+Non-residents are also allowed to undertake the settlement of ringgit investments through appointed overseas offices of the licensed onshore banks.

 Accessibility to domestic financing